 The town itself isn’t that special, but its coastline is second to none!
 Grab a picnic and explore the beautiful coastal walking path.
 The bay near Hermanus is known as the best place to see whales and dolphins in South Africa and it definitely lives up to its reputation!

 You can take a whale watching boat tour and get really close to these majestic animals, but you can usually also see them from ashore.
 Both experiences are very different and each special in their own way.
 I really recommend both – taking the boat tour and also walking the coastal route in Hermanus and watching whales and dolphins from the shore.

-Please note that the whales are not always around.
-Best time to see whales in Hermanus is between June and December, but some years they arrive earlier or leave later, so you just never know.
+Please note that whales are not always around.
+The best time to see whales in Hermanus is between June and December, but some years they arrive earlier or leave later, so you just never know.